 - 2 cups cooked chopped ham (approximately 10 ounces)

 - 2 1/2 cups low sodium chicken broth

 - 8 ounces Campanelle pasta (about 2 cups)

 - 1 cup frozen peas

 - 3/4 cup freshly grated Parmesan Cheese

 - 3/4 cup Provel ropes (see notes below)

 - Heat olive oil in large stockpot over medium heat.
 Add ham and cook for 1-2 minutes.
 Turn heat to low and add garlic and cook for additional 1 minute.
 Add chicken broth, cumin, cayenne pepper and pasta.
-Cover and cook on low boil for 15 minutes.
+Bring to a low boil.
+Cover and simmer on low for 15 minutes.

 - Add peas and cream; cover and cook for additional 2-3 minutes or until campanelle is tender.
 Remove from heat.
 Slowly add Parmesan while stirring.
 Add provel cheese and cover for 5 minutes.
 Stir to combine.
 Sauce thickens as it cools.

 If Provel is not available you can substitute shredded Provolone, Gouda or white American.
 The grocery deli can slice you off a small chunk of white American or you can even add chopped slices.